 - All UG programmes in the Department of Political Economy

-Please inform your lecturer or a support staff member and they will be able to manually mark your attendance.
+Please contact your lecturer or programme team and they will be able to log your attendance.

-Your lecturer or a support staff member will manually register your attendance.
+Your lecturer or programme team know and they will log your attendance.

 Log in to Venio after the session and select the reason for your absence from the drop-down list that will appear next to the activity.